skranz/RTutor/README.md

 You can then start solving the problem set.
 To check your solution, you just have to

 1. Save your .rmd problem set file (Ctrl-S)
-2. and then run all chuncks of your problem set (Ctrl-Alt-R)
+2. and then run all chunks of your problem set (Ctrl-Alt-R)

 How does it work?
 The header of the problem set file loads the package RTutor and calls the function check.problem.set, which runs automatic tests on the typed solution.
 If a test passes there is a success message.
 If a test fails, one gets an error message specifying in which part of the problem set the solution is not yet correct.
 Often one can type `hint()` in the R console to get a hint of how to solve the task that is not yet correct.